emberjs/rfcs/text/0615-autotracking-memoization.md

 An example of where users might want to do this is the [`@cached`](https://github.com/emberjs/rfcs/pull/566) decorator for getters.
 This decorator only reruns its code when the tracked state it accessed during its previous computation changes.
-Currently, it would not be possible to build this decorator with public APIs.
+Currently, it would be quite difficult and error prone to build this decorator with public APIs.

 For a more involved example, we can take a look at [ember-concurrency](http://ember-concurrency.com/), which allows users to define async tasks.
 Ember Concurrency has an `observes()`